The Doctorate of Business Administration (DBA) program at Concordia University will prepare you as a leader to make data-informed decisions.

 Why Choose Concordia?

-We’re no strangers to higher education and doctoral programs here at Concordia, and this program is built on our university’s solid educational foundation.
+Concordia’s program is built on our solid educational foundation.
 Our legacy and program strength are second to none, but the interpersonal experience at Concordia is what truly makes us Uncommon.

-Check out our DBA program webinar here to learn more.
+Check out our DBA program webinar to learn more.

 What is Concordia’s curriculum model?